-- An applicant may submit only 1 application under this RFA during this funding cycle. - An application last submitted (including resubmission) before January 5, 2015, may be resubmitted as a new application, even if it was previously resubmitted. - Only 1 coapplicant may be included on the application.
+- An applicant may submit only 1 application under this RFA during this funding cycle. - An application last submitted (including resubmissions) before January 5, 2015, may be submitted as a new application, even if it was previously resubmitted. - Only 1 coapplicant may be included on the application.
 For the Product Development Research Program, a coapplicant is an individual(s) designated by the applicant organization to have the appropriate level of authority and responsibility to direct the project or program to be supported by the award.
 If so designated by the applicant organization, coapplicants share the authority and responsibility for leading and directing the project, intellectually and logistically.
 When multiple applicants are named, each is responsible and accountable for the proper conduct of the project, program, or activity, including the submission of all required reports.
-The presence of more than 1 applicant
+The presence of more than 1 applicant on an application or award diminishes neither the responsibility nor the accountability of any individual applicant. - A company applicant is eligible to receive a grant award only if the applicant certifies that the company, including the company representative, any senior member or key personnel listed on the application, or any company officer or director (or any person related to 1 or more of these individual within the second degree of consanguinity or affinity), has not made and will not make a contribution to CPRIT or to any foundation specifically created to benefit CPRIT.

-- on an application or award diminishes neither the responsibility nor the accountability of any individual applicant. - A company applicant is eligible to receive a grant award only if the applicant certifies that the company, including the company representative, any senior member or key personnel listed on the application, or any company officer or director (or any person related to 1 or more of these individual within the second degree of consanguinity or affinity), has not made and will not make a contribution to CPRIT or to any foundation specifically created to benefit CPRIT. - A company applicant is not eligible to receive CPRIT funding if the company representative, any senior member or key personnel listed on the application, or any company officer or director is related to a CPRIT Oversight Committee member. - The company applicant must report whether the company, company representative, or other individuals who contribute to the execution of the proposed project in a substantive, measurable way, whether or not those individuals are slated to receive salary or compensation under the grant award, are currently ineligible to receive federal grant funds or have had a grant terminated for cause within 5 years prior to the submission date of the grant application. - CPRIT grants will be awarded by contract to successful company applicants.
+- A company applicant is not eligible to receive CPRIT funding if the company representative, any senior member or key personnel listed on the application, or any company officer or director is related to a CPRIT Oversight Committee member. - The company applicant must report whether the company, company representative, or other individuals who contribute to the execution of the proposed project in a substantive, measurable way, whether or not those individuals are slated to receive salary or compensation under the grant award, are currently ineligible to receive federal grant funds or have had a grant terminated for cause within 5 years prior to the submission date of the grant application.
+If the applicant or other individuals are ineligible to receive federal grant funds or have had a grant terminated for cause, the applicant may be contacted to provide more information. - CPRIT grants will be awarded by contract to successful company applicants.
 Certain contractual requirements are mandated by Texas state law or by administrative rules.
 Although the company applicant need not demonstrate the ability to comply with these contractual requirements at the time the application is submitted, applicants should familiarize themselves with these standards before submitting a grant application.
 Significant issues addressed by the CPRIT contract are listed in section 11 and section 12.
 All statutory provisions and relevant administrative rules can be found at www.cprit.texas.gov.